-- It is highly advisable to use a digital chlorine meter, the costs of which is incorporated in the monitoring programme outlined earlier. - Preventive maintenance is the most important part of smooth operation of any facility.
+- Consider changes to the emission stack such as increasing the stack height so that smoke emissions cannot reach adjoining staff quarters. - Consider urgent repairs to the desalination plants.
+These include replacing the broken pressure gauges, cleaning the plant and checking the functioning of the high pressure pumps. - The desalination plants need regular maintenance.
+This includes checking operations of plant, pumps and modules for leaks, oiling and applying grease.
+Preventive maintenance is the most important part of smooth operation of any facility.
 Due to lack of importance given to these areas many industries suffer huge cost of replacing bigger and expensive parts.
 For an example maintaining filters well will make membrane life longer.
-To do this the staff must keep the logs regularly, they should be able to interpret the logs, and they should also know by looking at the pressure gauges when the filters need to be backwashed or replaced. - The power and desalination plants need regular maintenance. - Documents such as manuals and catalogues must be easily accessible to operators for reference and guidance. - The staffs that are operating the system seem to be very committed and interested in the operations.
-However they need training in the technical knowhow of the function of plants, maintenance and keeping the water quality constant. - Proper stock keeping of spare parts, filters and chemicals must be practiced.
-Especially, care must be taken to store chemicals in appropriate atmosphere. - It is also recommended to undertake an Energy Audit as well as a Water Audit annually.
+To do this the staff must keep the logs regularly, they should be able to interpret the logs, and they should also know by looking at the pressure gauges when the filters need to be backwashed or replaced. - Documents such as manuals and catalogues must be easily accessible to operators for reference and guidance.

+- Proper stock keeping of spare parts, filters and chemicals must be practiced.
+Especially, care must be taken to store chemicals in an appropriate atmosphere. - Inspect the sedimentation tank and empty the tank if the settled sediments are too much.
+Sedimentation tanks work as natural sediment removers.
+If these tanks are well maintained it will keep filters and membranes from blocking. - The staffs that are operating the system seem to be very committed and interested in the operations.
+However they need training in the technical knowhow of the function of plants, maintenance and keeping the water quality constant.
+The staff should learn how to check the pressure from the system, assess the functioning, flow and production of the plant. - Free chlorine is also tested at site on a daily basis using colour test strips.
+These tests have accuracy issues and it would be more meaningful to use digital colorimeters to check free chlorine levels on site. - It is also recommended to undertake an Energy Audit as well as a Water Audit annually.
 This will help minimize costs dramatically and improve performance of utilities. - An Environmental Management System or Environment and Safety Management Plan needs to be in place to show the resort's commitment to maintain good compliance and performance in matters relating to health, safety and environmental protection and conservation.
 Periodic monitoring of performance is also recommended.
 Monitoring environmental performance of the powerhouse and desalination facilities would not only demonstrate environmental compliance but also help minimize costs in the medium to long term.
 It is even better and worthwhile to undertake a corporate environmental monitoring programme incorporating all aspects of the operations so that cost of monitoring and subsequent operational costs are minimized.